follow the friendly match of the French women’s football team-breakinglatest.news-Breaking Latest News

-Welcome to this live dedicated to the friendly match between the French women’s football team and the Colombian selection.
+Welcome to this live dedicated to the friendly match between the French women’s football team and the Canadian selection.

 What is it about ?
-From the first of the two friendly matches of the French scheduled for April.
-The Blues face the Colombians on Friday, before rubbing shoulders with the Canadians, reigning Olympic champions, Tuesday April 11 at Le Mans, in preparation for the World Cup scheduled for July 20 to August 20 in Australia and New Zealand.
+From the second friendly match of the French for their April tour.
+Les Bleues face the Canadians this Tuesday evening, after beating Colombia on Friday (5-2), and continue to prepare for the World Cup, scheduled for July 20 to August 20 in Australia and New Zealand.

 At what time ?
 21 h 10.